Preference-based Online Learning with Dueling Bandits: A Survey: The Basic Preference-based Multi-Armed Bandit Problem

 In a preference-based setting, defining a reasonable notion of regret is not as straightforward as in the value-based setting, where the sub-optimality of an action can be expressed easily on a numerical scale.
 In particular, since the learner selects two arms to be compared in an iteration, the sub-optimality of both of these arms should be taken into account.
-A commonly used definition of regret is the following \citep{YuJo09,YuJo11,UrClFeNa13,ZoWhMuDe14}: Suppose the learner selects arms $a_{i(t)}$ and $a_{j(t)}$ in time step $t$.
-Then, the \emph{cumulative regret} incurred by the learner $A$ up to time $T$ is
+A commonly used definition of regret is the following \citep{YuJo09,YuJo11,UrClFeNa13,ZoWhMuDe14}: Suppose the learner selects arms $a_{i(t)}$ and $a_{j(t)}$ in time step $t,$ then its regret per time is

+i.e., the average quality (with respect to the target arm $a_{i^{*}}$) of the chosen arms in $t$, to which we refer as the \emph{average regret.} The \emph{cumulative regret} incurred by the learner $A$ up to time $T$ is then given by

+For sake of brevity, we will suppress the dependency on $A$ in the notation of the cumulative regret and simply write $R^{T}$ if the learner is clear from the context.
 This regret takes into account the optimality of both arms, meaning that the learner has to select two nearly optimal arms to incur small regret.
 Note that this regret is zero if the optimal arm $a_{i^{*}}$ is compared to itself, i.e., if the learner effectively abstains from gathering further information and instead fully commits to the arm $a_{i^{*}}$.